Montserrat: Football

 Montserrat has its own FIFA affiliated football team, and has competed in the World Cup qualifiers five times but failed to advance to the finals from 2002 to 2018.
 A field for the team was built near the airport by FIFA.
 In 2002, the team competed in a friendly match with the second-lowest-ranked team in FIFA at that time, Bhutan, in The Other Final, the same day as the final of the 2002 World Cup.
 Bhutan won 4–0.
 Montserrat has failed to qualify for any FIFA World Cup.
 They have also failed to ever qualify for the Gold Cup and Caribbean Cup.
 The current national team relies mostly on the diaspora resident in England and in the last World Cup qualification game against Curaçao nearly all the squad members played and lived in England.

 Montserrat has a club league, the Montserrat Championship, which has played sporadically since 1974.
 The league was most recently on hiatus from 2005 until 2015 but restarted play in 2016.

 Surfing

 Carrll Robilotta, whose parents moved from the United States to Montserrat in 1980, was responsible for pioneering the sport of surfing on the island.
-He and his brother Gary explored, discovered, and named the surf spots on the island during the 80's and early 90's.
+He and his brother Gary explored, discovered, and named the surf spots on the island during the 80s and early 90s.